vtex-sites/base.store/README.md

 In the following steps, learn how to add and use a new SVG icon and avoid decreasing page performance while using an icon.

+> ⚠️ Warning
+>
-> :warning: This is a suggestion, evaluate if this fits your scenario.
+> This is a recommendation while using icons on a web page.
+Evaluate if this fits in your project.

 #### Adding an SVG icon
 1. In the SVG file, change the `svg` tag to `symbol`.